 Children in early elementary grades are chronically absent for multiple reasons including, but not limited to, illness, transportation, parental physical or mental health and concerns about bullying or safety.

-Children in low-income families who have the most to gain by regular school attendance also have the greatest barriers, such as illness, transportation, hunger, tooth-aches, lead poisoning, asthma, housing mobility and homelessness.
-They may also be more susceptible to bullying or harassment as they change schools more frequently due to instability in parental employment or housing and live in neighborhoods where safe routes to school are an issue.
+Children in low-income families who have the most to gain by regular school attendance also have the greatest barriers, such as illness, transportation, hunger, toothaches, lead poisoning, asthma, housing mobility and homelessness.
+They also may be more susceptible to bullying or harassment as they change schools more frequently due to instability in parental employment or housing and live in neighborhoods where safe routes to school are an issue.
 With the decline of neighborhood-based schools, particularly in urban areas of the state, safe-routes-to-school initiatives become more critical as charter schools and schools of choice are not required to provide transportation for their students.

-Children in low-income families are also at particularly high risk of lead poisoning due to nutritional deficits, particularly iron and calcium, and the higher likelihood of living in older rental housing units.
+Children in low-income families also are at particularly high risk of lead poisoning due to nutritional deficits, particularly iron and calcium, and the higher likelihood of living in older rental housing units.
 Between 2005 and 2012 child poverty escalated by roughly one-third in the state, placing more children at risk.
 In 2013 roughly one of every three children, ages 0-8, lived in families that qualified for the Supplemental Nutrition Assistance Program (food stamps) with income just slightly above the poverty level.

 Policymakers usually treat standardized test results, chronic absenteeism and dropout rates as “school” problems that are not related to the strength of other systems such as health, human services, transportation and housing.
-To its credit, Michigan has supported over 100 school-based or school-linked health centers, although mostly in middle and high schools.
+To its credit, Michigan has supported more than 100 school-based or school-linked health centers, although mostly in middle and high schools.